Sachindra Lal Singh: Career

-In 1953, at Sachin-da’s initiative, Tribal rehabilitation work (1st in Tripura) started at Bagafa with financial support from the Prime Minister’s Fund.
+In 1953, at Sachin-da’s initiative, Tribal rehabilitation work, the first in Tripura. began at Bagafa with financial support from the Prime Minister’s Fund.
 In 1953, while he was an advisor to the Advisory Council of the Government of Tripura, Tripura welfare work was taken up by the Government.
-A Special Officer for Tribal Welfare was appointed and necessary fund allotted for the purpose.
-When he became the 1st Chief Minister of Tripura, he made special endeavour to upgrade the Tribal Welfare Office and give more attention to Tribal Jhumia Settlement and other tribal welfare work.
+A Special Officer for Tribal Welfare was appointed and necessary funds were allotted for the purpose.
+When he became the first Chief Minister of Tripura, he made a special effort to upgrade the Tribal Welfare Office and give more attention to the Tribal Jhumia Settlement and other tribal welfare work.

-In the General Election held in 1952 he was elected as a Member of Tripura Electoral College.
-In 1956 he was elected as a Member of Tripura Territorial Council and became its 1st Chairman.
-He was elected as a member of Tripura Territorial Council for the 2nd time in 1967, which was subsequently converted into a Territorial Assembly to form the 1st government in Tripura.
-He was elected leader of the Congress party which was in majority in the Territorial Assembly, and formed the first democratically elected government in Tripura.
+In the General Election held in 1952 he was elected as a Member of the Tripura Electoral College.
+In 1956 he was elected as a Member of the Tripura Territorial Council and became its first Chairman.
+He was elected as a member of Tripura Territorial Council for the second time in 1967, which was subsequently converted into a Territorial Assembly to form the first government in Tripura.
+He was elected leader of the Congress party which held the majority in the Territorial Assembly, and formed the first democratically elected government in Tripura.

-In the Government as an Advisor, as Chairman of the Territorial Council and as Chief Minister he worked with great devotion for the development of Tripura in agriculture, education, road communication and welfare of the people in general and Scheduled Tribes, Scheduled Castes and OBC in particular.
-He took care of the refugees from East Pakistan for their rehabilitation.
-It was due to his endeavour that a large number of refugees got rehabilitated.
-Sachin-da is rightly called the architect of democratic Tripura.
+During his time in government as an advisor, as Chairman of the Territorial Council, and as Chief Minister he worked for the development of Tripura in agriculture, education, road communication and for the welfare of the people in general and Scheduled Tribes, Scheduled Castes and OBC in particular.
+He took care of refugees from East Pakistan for their rehabilitation.
+Sachin-da has been called the architect of democratic Tripura.

-He was a Founder member of Bangladesh and in 1971, when he was a Chief Minister of Tripura, giving all the support and help to his fast friend Sheikh mujibur Rahman and peoples of Bangladesh.
+In 1971, when he was a Chief Minister of Tripura, assisting Sheikh Mujibur Rahman and the peoples of Bangladesh in achieving their independence.

-He was the first chairman of Tripura Khadi & Village Industries Board, the Harijan Sevak Sangh, Tripura Board, Kamraj Foundation, New Delhi and chairman of Freedom Fighters Committee of the Ministry of Home Affairs Government of India, member of Telecommunication Committee etc.
+He was the first chairman of the Tripura Khadi & Village Industries Board, the Harijan Sevak Sangh, Tripura Board, Kamraj Foundation, New Delhi and chairman of Freedom Fighters Committee of the Ministry of Home Affairs Government of India, member of Telecommunication Committee etc.